NielsLeenheer/StarPrntEncoder/README.md

 # StarPrntEncoder

-Create a set of commands that can be send to any receipt printer that supports StarPRNT
+Create a set of commands that can be send to any receipt printer that supports StarPRNT or Star Line commands

-Before you use this library, you should also consider [ThermalPrinterEncoder](https://github.com/NielsLeenheer/ThermalPrinterEncoder), which is based on [EscPosEncoder](https://github.com/NielsLeenheer/EscPosEncoder), but also adds support for the StarPRNT language by using [StarPrntEncoder](https://github.com/NielsLeenheer/StarPrntEncoder).
+Before you use this library, you should also consider [ThermalPrinterEncoder](https://github.com/NielsLeenheer/ThermalPrinterEncoder), which is based on [EscPosEncoder](https://github.com/NielsLeenheer/EscPosEncoder), but also adds support for the StarPRNT language and Star Line commands by using [StarPrntEncoder](https://github.com/NielsLeenheer/StarPrntEncoder).
 The API of ThermalPrinter is identical to this one and you should just be able to swap it out without any further changes.

 ## Usage